JimGaleForce/Reno/README.md

 > Ok, how to I start?

-**Step #0:** First, you need web site that is ready to be moved to a Progressive Web App (PWA).
+**Step #0:** First, you need a web site that is ready to be moved to a Progressive Web App (PWA).
 You can find out what you need [here](http://docs.pwabuilder.com/whatPWA/pwa-min-requirements/).
 You've probably already done all the hard work, so to generate a manifest and get a service worker, head over to [pwabuilder.com](https://www.pwabuilder.com).
 If your on Windows 10, you can then get a debug version of your PWA App to test out all these cool features (they only work in the PWA App as the APIs are not in the browser).

 Next, in order to use Project Reno features, add a script tag to your master page (or all pages you want to light up).
 You can choose to host the files locally, or point to a cdn.
 The benefit of pointing to the latest on a cdn is that any new features and any bug fixes would be automatically referenced in your app.
 The benefit of downloading and including the library is not having an additional dependency, and locking in your features as-is.